Sourcemap Explorer

 How to identify the theme a WordPress site is using

 WordPress serves the active theme's assets from `/wp-content/themes/<theme-slug>/`.
 The slug is almost always the directory name from the WordPress theme directory (e.g. `astra`, `generatepress`, `twentytwentyfour`).
-Finding it takes one minute.
+Finding it takes one minute, and confirming it (parent vs child, premium vs free, builder pairing) takes another two or three.

 Background

 Every WordPress theme lives in its own folder under `wp-content/themes/`.
-When a site activates a theme, WordPress serves its assets (style.css, script files, templates' inline CSS) from that folder.
-The folder name is the theme's slug, which for themes on wordpress.org/themes maps directly to the public listing.
-For premium themes (Divi, Avada, Astra Pro, Kadence Pro, GeneratePress Premium), the slug is usually the theme name lowercased with hyphens.
-A quick look at the network tab — or `style.css` in particular — is often enough to identify both the parent theme and, if present, the child theme overlay.
+When a site activates a theme, WordPress serves its assets — `style.css`, JavaScript files, template-specific stylesheets, image assets — from that folder, and the URLs of those assets are visible in the rendered HTML.
+The folder name is the theme's slug, which for themes published on wordpress.org/themes maps directly to the public listing.
+For premium themes (Divi, Avada, Astra Pro, Kadence Pro, GeneratePress Premium, Bricks, Blocksy Pro) the slug is usually the theme name lowercased with hyphens, although some vendors use a shortened or branded slug that you have to translate manually.

 Why this matters

 The theme dictates page-builder compatibility, performance characteristics, and a lot of the visual primitives used across the site.
-'Elementor-based' sites behave differently from 'Bricks-based' from 'block-theme' from 'classic-theme-with-ACF'.
-Identifying the theme is often the second step of a WordPress audit, right after listing plugins.
+'Elementor-based' sites behave differently from 'Bricks-based' sites, which behave differently from full-site-edited block themes, which behave differently from classic themes layered with Advanced Custom Fields.
+Identifying the theme is the second step of any serious WordPress audit, right after listing plugins, because so many of the choices that follow depend on it: which CSS architecture is in play, where the overrides live, whether you can ship visual changes through the customizer or have to drop into the file system, how performance work has to be approached.

 Prerequisites